Bridgwater: Twentieth century and after

-A by-election in 1938 enabled the town to send a message to the government and Hitler, when an Independent anti-appeasement candidate, journalist Vernon Bartlett was elected MP.
+Journalist Vernon Bartlett was elected Member of Parliament in the 1938 by-election 1938.
+He stood as an independent candidate with an anti-Hitler campaign and campaigned against the Government's policy of appeasement.

 In World War II the Bridgwater and Taunton Canal formed part of the Taunton Stop Line, designed to prevent the advance of a German invasion.
 Pillboxes can still be seen along its length.
 The first bombs fell on Bridgwater on 24 August 1940, destroying houses on Old Taunton Road, and three men, three women and one child were killed.
 Later a prisoner of war camp was established at Colley Lane, holding Italian prisoners.
 During the preparations for the invasion of Europe, American troops were based in the town.

 The first council estate to be built was in the 1930s at Kendale Road, followed by those at Bristol Road.
 The 1950s saw the start of a significant increase in post-war housebuilding, with council house estates being started at Sydenham and Rhode Lane and the former cooperative estate near Durleigh.

-On 4 November 2011 West Quay alongside the River Parrett and 19 adjoining properties were evacuated after a 40 m stretch of the retaining wall partially collapsed after heavy rain and flooding.
-The old hospital in Salmon Parade, which was built in 1813, closed in 2014 and has been replaced with a community hospital in Bower Lane.
-This provides a maternity unit and 30 inpatient beds.
-The old hospital site has been sold for development at a price of £1.6 million, and may be turned into a hotel.